- About Sarah Edwards

 I went freelance around 2002, and a three-month NHS contract arrived that stayed for eight years.
 We rebranded a large trust, built a brand new PFI hospital website with interactive walkthroughs, and created a staff intranet from scratch.

-I still remember working through spreadsheets of staff contact details, organising and cleaning the data.
+The staff intranet included a directory, and I still remember working through spreadsheets of staff contact details, organising and cleaning the data (I'm always involved in the work as well as the planning and strategy!).
 Funnily enough I was doing something very similar recently for a client's mailing list.
 Some things don't change.

 2012